 Use the Change Password configuration form in the Administration section of the main menu for changing your password used to log on the device.
 Enter the new password in the New Password field, confirm the password using the Confirm Password field, and press the Apply button.
+Characters for the password are not restricted.

-The default password of the router is root for the root user.
-To maintain the security of your network change the default password.
+The default password for the root user is printed out on the router's label.1 To maintain the security of your network change the default password.
 You can not enable remote access to the router for example, in NAT, until you change the password.

-Figure 72: Change Password
+Figure 76: Change Password